 A person who identifies as biromantic can be romantically attracted to multiple genders.
 When a person is asexual, they are not sexually attracted to anyone.
-Biromantic asexuals seek romantic, but not sexual, relationships with people of different gender identities.
+Biromantic asexuals seek romantic, but not sexual, relationships with people of more than one gender identity.
+While biromantic people may be romantically attracted to people of two or more different genders, there are some genders they are not attracted to.
+The term panromantic refers to people who may be romantically attracted to a person regardless of their gender.

 One size does not fit all.
 If you feel romantic feelings towards more than one gender, whatever genders those might be, you may identify as biromantic.